tresoldi/panphylo/README.md

-The name is a homage to the well know [pandoc](https://pandoc.org) tool for converting documents, as well as a reminder of its origins as a tool for doing phylogenetic research in stemmatology (Panfilo is one of the protagonists of Boccaccio's [Decameron](https://en.wikipedia.org/wiki/The_Decameron)).
+The name is a homage to the well know [pandoc](https://pandoc.org) tool for converting documents, as well as a reminder of its origins as a tool for doing phylogenetic research in stemmatology (Panfilo, "the lover of all",  is one of the protagonists of Boccaccio's [Decameron](https://en.wikipedia.org/wiki/The_Decameron)).

 ## Installation